 What is the best format for this information?
 Should it be stored as an electronic document?
 Distributed on paper?
 Is the content better presented as a video instead of a written document?
 Is the information controlled through the software used?

 When a new document is found, or is created, how is it approved for release?
-Who reviews documents to make sure they are suitable?
+Who reviews a document to make sure it is correct and suitable for use?
 How will I know a document has been approved?

 How will you provide access to released documents everywhere they are needed?
 Can everyone to get them from the server?
 What about workers on the shop floor, out on site, on the road?
 Will they need hard copies, or some other offline distribution method?
 How do you handle confidential information?

 How do you protect the documented information from unauthorised changes, or loss?
 Can anyone edit and delete the files?
 Do you have master copies stored safely?
 What about backups?

 Control of changes

 When changes are made, how do you identify them?
 How will people know if they do, or don't, have the updated information?
 How will I know what has changed between this version and the latest release?
 How do I know what version my copy is, or the version of this paper copy I found?